Skip to content

 df = jn.read_commandline("cat data.csv | grep .SEA1AA")

-This function assumes that your command line command will return an output that is parsable using pandas.read_csv and StringIO.
-We default to using pd.read_csv underneath the hood.
-Keyword arguments are passed through to read_csv.
+This function assumes that your command line command will return an output that is parsable using the relevant engine and StringIO.
+This function defaults to using pd.read_csv underneath the hood.
+Keyword arguments are passed through as-is.

 Parameters: